kaltura/kaltura-application-framework-guide/blog-post.md

 # Kaltura Applications Framework: Amplify your video workflows with just a few lines of code #

-The Kaltura Applications Framework, or KAF as we call it around here, is a configurable set of iFrane views that streamlines the integration of common media capabilites and workflows that are part of the Kaltura platform.
+The Kaltura Applications Framework, or KAF as we call it around here, is a configurable set of iFrame views that streamlines the integration of common media capabilites and workflows that are part of the Kaltura platform.
 Contained are a set of embeddable media tools that developers can embed in their applications with minimal code, accelelerating the time to market for media-centric application workflows.
 KAF also supports the [LTI standard](https://en.wikipedia.org/wiki/Learning_Tools_Interoperability) that simplifies integration into learning management systems.

 We've created a [sample application](link) that will help showcase the various functionalities of KAF.